What is the Mere-exposure Effect?

 Mere-exposure Effect in Marketing

-There are several simple ways to apply this tactic and it is used to great effect by some of the biggest brands on the planet including Dropbox.
+There are several simple ways to apply mere exposure and it is used to great effect by some of the biggest brands on the planet.

 - Use consistent CTAs to improve the processing efficacy of your page and increase positive feelings towards them.